“Credit is like a looking-glass, which when once sullied by a breath may be wiped clear again, but if once cracked can never be repaired.”

 Defense of reputation

 Andrew Galambos foresaw the possibility of unjust damage to a person’s reputation, and suggested means for remedying such damage, again without any coercion.
-If reputation has been unfairly damaged there could be recourse of the injured party to a remedy for unjust damage to reputation through the institutions of insurance and private dispute resolution, subjects to be covered in a separate chapter of CTLR on justice.
+If reputation has been unfairly damaged there could be recourse of the injured party to a remedy for unjust damage to reputation through the institutions of insurance and private dispute resolution.
 In the early 21st century specialized companies began to offer reputation protection service.
 For example, Reputation.com provides global online reputation products and services to users in more than 100 countries, helping customers protect their reputation and privacy.
-12
+14

 A man named Tom searched on Amazon.com for a bargain on an IBM laptop computer.
 He found what he was looking for offered in his community, drove to the address provided by the seller and bought what appeared to be a new IBM laptop computer at a bargain price.
 Back at home Tom called IBM to check on the warranty.
 IBM said their records showed that the computer with the serial number Tom provided had been manufactured by IBM but never sold.